 Vitiligo: Fighting The Stigma Around This Skin Condition

 The exact cause of vitiligo is still unknown.
-With recent advances in research, there may be multiple factors involved in the development of vitiligo- environmental, genetic factors, etc. Due to genetic predilection, people with family history vitiligo may be at risk of developing it.
+With recent advances in research, there may be multiple factors involved in the development of vitiligo – environmental, genetic factors, etc. Due to genetic predilection, people with a family history of vitiligo may be at risk of developing it.
 This skin condition is often associated with other autoimmune disorders such as scleroderma, lupus, psoriasis, type 1 diabetes, etc.

 How is it diagnosed?